-- Revise the landuse zoning of residential allotments within the southern precinct (21-83 Tweed Coast) to reflect the existing building types and desire future character to R2 Low Density Residential Zone and amend the TLEP land use zoning, height map, lot size map, FSR map accordingly.
-No 87-99 Tweed Coast Road (The Point Site) to remain R1 General Residential. - Revise the landuse zoning of the service station site within the southern precinct (99 Tweed Coast) to B2 Local Centre reflecting the existing use and identified desire future character and amend the TLEP land use zoning, height map, lot size map, FSR map accordingly. - 3.
-Ensure that the Cudgera Creek foreshore protects the integrity of the estuary ecology. - 4.
-Implement a continuous Creek buffer. - 5.
-Retain and recreate the natural setting along the Creek. - 6.
-Enhance and rejuvenate planted areas along the Creek. - 7.
-Improve pedestrian amenity along the Tweed Coast Road and slow traffic. - 8.
-Retain and complement views and vistas. - 9.
-Ensure new developments along Tweed Coast Road retain and replant vegetation along the road and within front and side setbacks to result in the road having a green and natural appearance. - 10.
-Enhance the identity of the settlement as a small coastal settlement nestled with nature by screening buildings visible within the southern entry with vegetation. - 11.
-Ensure well landscaped front setbacks along the Tweed Coast Road. - 12.
-Retain and enhance dense vegetation within front setbacks. - 13.Protect and reinforce the bush quality by retaining indigenous landscaping and replanting similar species. - 14.
-Ensure new buildings address streets and corner locations facing public places. - 15.
-Encourage the use of coastal materials and buildings that are broken down in form to respond to internal amenity and environmental conditions. - 16.
-Avoid buildings that predominantly use unclad concrete and glass elevations. - 17.
-Avoid long blank facades. - 18.Ensure buildings present quality elevations facing streets, roads and laneways and public areas such as reserves, parks and the caravan park. - 19.
-Ensure building types allow for housing choice and affordable housing. - i.
-Provide for dwelling houses, dual occupancy housing, town houses and granny flats whilst reducing building massing along the Tweed Coast Road. - ii.
-Provide buildings fronting the Tweed Coast Road that have the appearance of coastal houses in terms of building form and materiality. - iii.
+- 1. Ensure that the Cudgera Creek foreshore protects the integrity of the estuary ecology. - 2.
+Implement a continuous Creek buffer. - 3.
+Retain and recreate the natural setting along the Creek. - 4.
+Enhance and rejuvenate planted areas along the Creek. - 5.
+Improve pedestrian amenity along the Tweed Coast Road and slow traffic. - 6.
+Retain and complement views and vistas. - 7.
+Ensure new developments along Tweed Coast Road retain and replant vegetation along the road and within front and side setbacks to result in the road having a green and natural appearance. - 8.
+Enhance the identity of the settlement as a small coastal settlement nestled with nature by screening buildings visible within the southern entry with vegetation. - 9.
+Ensure well landscaped front setbacks along the Tweed Coast Road. - 10.
+Retain and enhance dense vegetation within front setbacks. - 11.
+Protect and reinforce the bush quality by retaining indigenous landscaping and replanting similar species. - 12.
+Ensure new buildings address streets and corner locations facing public places. - 13.
+Encourage the use of coastal materials and buildings that are broken down in form to respond to internal amenity and environmental conditions. - 14.
+Avoid buildings that predominantly use unclad concrete and glass elevations. - 15.
+Avoid long blank facades. - 16.
+Ensure buildings present quality elevations facing streets, roads and laneways and public areas such as reserves, parks and the caravan park. - 17.
+Ensure building types allow for housing choice and affordable housing. - Provide for dwelling houses, dual occupancy housing, town houses and granny flats whilst reducing building massing along the Tweed Coast Road. - Provide buildings fronting the Tweed Coast Road that have the appearance of coastal houses in terms of building form and materiality. - iii.
 Work with site topography to reduce building bulk and to ensure the ground level is employed for private garden spaces that are usable and accessible.